Guide to Dachshunds

 About Dachshunds

 Dachshunds were first bred in Germany where they are known as ‘Badger Dog’.
 They were first bred to be scent hounds used in hunting.
-Nowadays, they can still be used to hunt small game but are seen more as family pets and great show dogs.
-The winner of Crufts 2020 was a wire-haired Dachshund called Maisie.
+Nowadays, they are seen as family pets and great show dogs! – the winner of Crufts 2020 was a wire-haired Dachshund called Maisie.
 Dachshunds are fun loving characters, affectionate and loyal.
-They are well-known for their short legs and long bodies, which is where they got the nickname “sausage dog” from.
+They are well-known for their short legs and long bodies, which is where they got their nickname the “sausage dog”.

-Dachshund puppies are not allowed to jump on or off surfaces as it could damage their backs.
+Dachshund puppies should be refrained from jumping on or off surfaces as it could damage their backs.
 They need to be monitored at all times to make sure this does not occur.
-They form strong bonds with their humans and do not like being left alone for longer than a couple of hours and can get separation anxiety.
+They form strong bonds with their owners and don’t like being left alone for longer than a couple of hours – this can sometimes lead to separation anxiety.

 Temperament

-Their loving nature has made them a very popular dog to have.
-Dachshunds have been known to have favourites and can form a strong bond with one specific family member.
-They will make their favourite apparent by following you around the house and choosing you for a snuggle over everyone else.
+Their loving and loyal nature has made them a very popular breed.
+Dachshunds have been known to have favourites within the family and can form a strong bond with one specific family member.
+They will often make it apparent who their favourite family member is by following them around the house and choosing them for a snuggle over anyone else.
 Although they are loving to their owners, they can be quite aggressive around strangers.
 Dachshunds need proper socialisation and training.
 If they are not socialised correctly, they have been known to become snappy and bark excessively.

 Ease of training

-They are very intelligent and can learn new tricks quickly.
-They are energetic and love being out playing with their owner, but they can be tricky to handle and housetrain.
-They have been known to have a mind of their own accompanied by stubbornness.
-That is not to say they can’t be taught obedience.
-They are not the best option for first time pet owners.
-Dachshunds need someone who is used to them and has experience with teaching them to be obedient.
-They are not a fan of strangers and can be very protective over their house and family when strangers are around.
+Dachshunds are a very intelligent breed and can learn new tricks and commands quickly.
+They are energetic and love being out playing with their owner, but they can at times be tricky to handle and to housetrain.
+They have been known to have a mind of their own, driven by a somewhat stubborn streak.
+That is not to say they can’t be taught obedience, but they may not be the best option for first time pet owners.
+Dachshunds need someone who is used to them and has experience with teaching them.
+They are not a fan of strangers and can be very protective over their house and family.

-Dachshunds are very popular which increases the price.
-A Kennel Club Registered Dachshund will cost between £1000 and £2000.
+Dachshunds are very popular, which can increase their price.
+A Kennel Club Registered Dachshund will cost anywhere between £1000 and £2000.
 You might find Dachshunds that are cheaper but if the price is much lower, they might not have been bred responsibly.
-When possible adopt, don’t shop.
-There are other costs throughout the year to include too.
+Where possible, do consider the benefits of adopting.
+There are of course other costs you’ll want to consider when owning a dog.
 Some of these include:

 Exercise

-They are prone to obesity.
-Their weight should be managed to make sure they do not put on too much weight.
-Fortunately, they enjoy playing with the owners and can be enticed into doing some exercise to maintain a healthy weight and keep mentally and physically fit.
+Despite their size, Dachshunds can be prone to obesity.
+Their diet should be managed to make sure they do not put on too much weight.
+Fortunately, they enjoy playing with their owners and can be encouraged into doing some exercise to maintain a healthy weight and keep mentally and physically fit.

 Dachshund